 Republic, n.
 A nation in which, the thing governing and the thing governed being the same, there is only a permitted authority to enforce an optional obedience.
 In a republic the foundation of public order is the ever lessening habit of submission inherited from ancestors who, being truly governed, submitted because they had to.
 There are as many kinds of republics as there are gradations between the despotism whence they came and the anarchy whither they lead.

 Bierce had led a life of vast experience compared to the "Harvard brigade" of classmates and fellow Lampoon writers whom Hearst had recruited from the Class of '85.
-Born to an impoverished farm family in Indiana, Bierce's life--like many of his generation--changed drastically when he enlisted in the 9th Indiana at the beginning of the Civil War.
+Born to an impoverished family in rural Ohio, Bierce's life--like many of his generation--changed drastically when he enlisted in the 9th Indiana at the beginning of the Civil War.
 He fought with the regiment in western Virginia and at Shiloh, with distinction, and by 1863 had been appointed a first lieutenant, serving as a topographical engineer with General William Hazen's brigade.
 As part of Sherman's western armies, Bierce took part in the battles leading up to the capture of Atlanta--but was gravely wounded in the maneuvering prior to the assault on Kennesaw Mountain in June, 1864.
 If "Phinney" Thayer, "Fatty" Briggs, "Genie" Lent and "Cozy" Noble had wanted to hear Bierce recount some of his tales of war, Bierce could have given them their fill of gruesome details that would characterize his later memoirs and short stories.

 Was Bierce aware of Thayer's ballads in the fall of 1887?
 Certainly Bierce's "Prattle" column and Thayer's ballads of romantic love triangles gone awry appeared often on the same page of the Examiner during those months.
 In particular, Thayer's "Casey at the Bat" and Bierce's "Prattle" column appeared next to each other on Sunday June 3, 1888.
 By this time, Phinney and his pal Fatty Briggs had already departed San Francisco to return to New England.